matplotlib/matplotlib/doc/faq/howto_faq.rst

 -----------------------------------------

-matplotlib is a big library, which is used in many ways, and the documentation we have only scratches the surface of everything it can do.
+matplotlib is a big library, which is used in many ways, and the documentation has only scratched the surface of everything it can do.
 So far, the place most people have learned all these features are through studying the examples (:ref:`how-to-search-examples`), which is a recommended and great way to learn, but it would be nice to have more